This case was previously captioned Farrakhan v. Locke.

 Farrakhan v.
-Gregoire challenges Washington state's law that disenfranchises individuals in prison, parole and probation from voting.
-Plaintiffs assert that the law denies the right to vote on account of race.
+Gregoire involved a challenge to Washington State's felony disenfranchisement law that prohibited individuals in prison or on parole or probation from voting.
+Plaintiffs asserted that the law denied the right to vote on account of race in violation of the Voting Rights Act (“VRA”).

-The Center has filed three other amicus briefs in support of this Voting Rights Act (VRA) challenge to the state of Washington’s felony disenfranchisement policy.
-A Brennan Center amicus curiea brief to the Ninth Circuit Court of Appeals in April 2001 focused on the district judge’s flawed analysis of the causal connection between felony disenfranchisement and racial bias necessary in order to prevail under the Voting Rights Act.
-Under the judge’s extremely narrow standard, the state’s felony disenfranchisement policy would not violate the Act because its disparate racial impact results from discrimination in the criminal justice system, not the challenged voting qualification itself.
-Such a test effectively reads a requirement of discriminatory intent back into the Voting Rights Act, something Congress has explicitly rejected.
+On April 26, 2001, the Brennan Center filed its first amicus curiae brief to the Ninth Circuit Court of Appeals, focusing on the district court’s flawed analysis of the causal connection between felony disenfranchisement and racial bias necessary in order to prevail under the VRA.
+Under the district court’s extremely narrow standard, Washington’s felony disenfranchisement policy would not violate the VRA because its disparate racial impact results from discrimination in the criminal justice system, not the challenged voting qualification itself.
+Such a test effectively reads a requirement of discriminatory intent back into the VRA, something Congress has explicitly rejected.

-On July 25, 2003, the Ninth Circuit overturned the district court’s decision, adopting much of the analysis in the Center’s amicus brief.
-The court held that racial bias in the criminal justice system is a relevant social and historical factor that courts may consider in determining whether disenfranchisement laws discriminate on account of race.
+On July 25, 2003, the Ninth Circuit overturned the district court’s decision (referred to by some as "Farrakhan I"), adopting much of the analysis in the Center’s amicus brief.
+The court held that racial bias in the criminal justice system was a relevant social and historical factor to a section 2 analysis that courts may consider in determining whether felony disenfranchisement laws discriminate on account of race.

-On December 11, 2006 the Center filed its third amicus brief in the case.
-In this brief, we represented the National Black Police Association and 20the National Lation Officers Association of America, as well as several prominent individual former law-enforcement officials, who share an interest inthe invalidation of felon disenfranchisement laws.
-We argued (1) that the Voting Rights Act permits and indeed requires reviewing courts to give serious consideration to whether the policy justifications for a voting practice are tenuous, and (2) that the state of Washington serves no legitimate penal interest by disenfranchising otherwise qualified citizens who have been convicted of a felony, including tens of thousands of African-American, Latino, and Native American citizens.
+On December 11, 2006, the Center filed its third amicus brief in the case.
+In this brief, we represented the National Black Police Association and the National Latino Officers Association of America, as well as several prominent individual former law-enforcement officials, who shared an interest in the invalidation of felon disenfranchisement laws.
+We argued (1) that the VRA permits and indeed requires reviewing courts to give serious consideration to whether the policy justifications for a voting practice are tenuous, and (2) that the state of Washington serves no legitimate penal interest by disenfranchising otherwise qualified citizens who have been convicted of a felony, including tens of thousands of African American, Latino, and Native American citizens.